 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - Dizziness, sleepiness, and feeling less stable may happen with fluphenazine injection.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - This medicine may make you sunburn more easily.
 Use care if you will be in the sun.
 Tell your doctor if you sunburn easily while taking this drug.